 At our request, the underwriters have reserved up to shares of our common stock ("Reserved Shares") to be offered by this prospectus for sale, at the initial public offering price, to business associates, directors, employees and friends and family members of our employees.
 Except for directors and executive officers who have entered into lock-up agreements as contemplated above, if purchased by these persons, these shares will be not subject to a 180-day lock-up restriction.
-We will offer these shares to the extent permitted under applicable regulations in the United States and applicable jurisdictions through a directed share program.
-Stifel, Nicolaus & Company, Incorporated will administer the directed share program for our directors, friends and family members of such persons, and certain business associates.
+We will offer these shares to the extent permitted under applicable regulations in the United States and applicable jurisdictions through a director, friends and family members of such persons, and certain business associates.
 The number of shares of common stock available for sale to the general public in this offering will be reduced to the extent these persons purchase Reserved Shares.
 Any Reserved Shares not purchased will be offered by the underwriters to the general public on the same terms as the other shares offered by this prospectus.